-January is the ideal time to escape winter and enjoy some sunshine, warmth, beaches, healthy food and yoga, to jump start your new year.
+March is the ideal time to escape winter and enjoy some sunshine, warmth, beaches, healthy food and yoga, to jump start your spring.
 Enjoy the chance to take time over your yoga, explore the postures in depth and learn tools that you will be able to incorporate into your practice for months to come.

 Within the tranquil gardens there are many little spots to chill-out, surrounded by tropical plants and wildlife.
-When you fancy refreshing, there is a natural pool, 18m long and wonderfully landscaped from a small waterfall.
-The shala is possibly the most beautiful in Goa, large and airy room flanked by windows overlooking the pool and garden.
+The shala is a beautiful space, a large and airy room flanked by windows overlooking the garden you will practice to the sound of exotic birdsong.
 Beautifully kept, and featuring a stunning hardwood floor and decorated with fresh flowers and locally made statues of the Indian deities.

 The cooks are well known in the region for their knowledge of the principles of Ayurveda as applied to food.
 They have been at the centre since its conception and have developed a good idea of what kind of food appeals to hungry yoga-students, whilst keeping one eye on our health and nutrition too!